TareqK/HCI-Course/Notes/chapter3.markdown

 ## The User Centred Approach

 1. Early Focus on Users and Tasks :
-   - Who the users will be
+   - Who the users will be.
    - Studying cognitive, behavioural and attitudinal characteristics.

 2. Empirical Measurement :